rook/rook/design/ceph/object/swift-and-keystone-integration.md

   `rgw_keystone_token_cache_size`.
 * `[r]` These settings are required in the `keystone` section if present.

+The `rgw_keystone_api_version` option is not exposed to the user, as only version 3 of the OpenStack Identity API is supported for now.
+If a newer version of the Openstack Identity should be released at some point, it will be easy to extend the CR to accommodate it.

 The certificate to verify the Keystone endpoint can't be explicitly configured in Ceph RGW.
 Instead, the system configuration of the pod